Jewish land purchase in Palestine: History and purchase policies

+The Ottoman Land Code of 1858 "brought about the appropriation by the influential and rich families of Beirut, Damascus, and to a lesser extent Jerusalem and Jaffa and other sub-district capitals, of vast tracts of land in Syria and Palestine and their registration in the name of these families in the land registers".
+According to Palestinian-American anthropologist Nasser Abufarha, "In 1858 the Ottoman Authority introduced the law of tabu to fix rights of ownership of the land.
+Land owners were instructed to have their property inscribed in the land register.
+The tabu was resisted by the fellahin.
+They saw a threat to their community in registering their land for two main reasons: 1) the cultivated fields were classified as ardh ameriyeh (the land of the Emarit) and were taxed.
+Owners of registered fertile land were forced to pay tax on it; 2) data from the land register were used by the Turkish Army for the purpose of the draft.
+Owners of registered lands were often drafted to fight with the Turkish Army in Russia."

 In 1918, after the British conquest of Palestine, the military administration closed the Land Register and prohibited all sale of land.
 The Register was reopened in 1920, but to prevent speculation and ensure a livelihood for the fellahin, an edict was issued forbidding the sale of more than 300 dunams of land or the sale of land valued at more than 3000 Palestine pounds without the approval of the High Commissioner.

 From the 1880s to the 1930s, most Jewish land purchases were made in the coastal plain, the Jezreel Valley, the Jordan Valley and to a lesser extent the Galilee.
 This was due to a preference for land that was cheap and without tenants.
 There were two main reasons why these areas were sparsely populated.
 The first reason being when the Ottoman power in the rural areas began to diminish in the seventeenth century, many people moved to more centralized areas to secure protection against the Bedouin tribes.
 The second reason for the sparsely populated areas of the coastal plains was the soil type.
 The soil, covered in a layer of sand, made it impossible to grow the staple crop of Palestine, corn.
-As a result, this area remained uncultivated and underpopulated.
-"The sparse Arab population in the areas where the Jews usually bought their land enabled the Jews to carry out their purchase without engendering a massive displacement and eviction of Arab tenants".
+As a result, this area remained uncultivated and underpopulated, enabling the Jews to purchase land without a massive displacement and eviction of Arab tenants.

 In the 1930s, most of the land was bought from landowners.
 Of the land that the Jews bought, 52.6% were bought from non-Palestinian landowners, 24.6% from Palestinian landowners, 13.4% from government, churches, and foreign companies, and only 9.4% from fellaheen (farmers).